tristanhall/tristanhall.github.io/wp-content/plugins/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.8.1 =
+* Correctly detect the file name and line number responsible for loading translation files in plugins which use `load_textdomain()`.
+* Correct the visibility of the `before_output()` method in the REST dispatcher.
+* Load the languages collector early so it catches plugins which load their translation files when they initialise.
+* Remove an erroneous double quote.
+* Remove connection as param in `mysqli_get_client_version()`.
+* Various CSS fixes.

 = 2.8.0 =
 * A new Languages component for debugging languages and text domains.
 Thanks, @MPolleke!